Supported Site Virginia Tech: Goals & Outcomes

 - We have increased enrollment in the physics major each year.

-- Three of our five MAED PhysTEC graduates have accepted a jobs teaching high school physics.
-Two are currently still in the interview process.
-Of the three that have currently accepted positions, two are with prestigious Virginia Governor's Schools, and one is with a boarding school.
+- All five MAED PhysTEC graduates accepted a jobs teaching high school physics.
+Two are with prestigious Virginia Governor's Schools, and one is with a boarding school.

 - We have successfully initiated and continued a SCALE-UP introductory physics sequence for physics majors, with measured improvement over traditional lecture sections on the Force Concept Inventory.